b-yond-infinite-network/ga-sync-issues-to-jira/README.md

           SUBTASK_MODE:     false
 ```
 In this configuration, the synchronization will be triggered for each Issue change (opening, editing...) and every JIRA
-Issue tagged in the GITHUB Issue label will be replaced by the information from Github (Subtask mode)
+Issue tagged in the GITHUB Issue label will be replaced by the information from Github (non-Subtask mode)

 # Base parameters
 Here are the **required** parameters to start

 #### **JIRA_BASEURL**
 ##### The hostname to connect to JIRA (do not add https://).